washingtonyachtclub/documents/WYC_Policies.md

 Boats may only be sailed if the following requirements are met:

 #### Checkout Sheet Requirement
-The online Checkout Form must be completed, and every Guest must sign the online Participants Agreement (available at https://waiver.washingtonyachtclub.org/).
+The online Checkout Form must be completed, and every Guest must sign the online Participant’s Agreement (available at https://waiver.washingtonyachtclub.org/).

 #### Ratings Requirement
 The appropriate Novice, Intermediate, or Skipper rating is required, except with the express permission of a Chief, Ratings Examiner, or Instructor.